ZhenyingZhu/StudyNotes/ComputerScience.md

 4. Identify key issues: bottlenecks, major challenges
 5. Redesign for the key issues.
 Be open about limitations.
 Might need a whole redesign, but could also be just a minor tweaking (e.g., use a cache)

+Algorithms that scale:

+1. figure out the real problem
+2. first solve the problem in the most simple case
+3. Think about how much data can fit on one machine.
+What can happen when split up the data?
+How to identify the machine for data
+4. Find solutions that might remove the issue or mitigate the issue
+5. New issues might occur.
+Use iterative approach.
+Goal is not to re-architect a complex system

 ## Terms

 - Idempotency